mojaloop/helm/README.md

    - `helm --namespace <namespace> install <release_name> mojaloop/mojaloop --devel`

-       This is useful if you've had some work merged into main but it has not yet been released.
+       This is useful if you've had some work merged into master but it has not yet been released.

        The `--devel` flag can also be supplied to `helm search` and `helm upgrade` commands.